infinitepower18/WSA-Sideloader/README.md

 4. Choose the APK file you want to install and click the Install button.
 In most cases, you do not need to change the ADB address.

+## Planned updates

+### Double click to install APK from File Explorer
+While this feature is not available currently, I do have the plan to implement it in WSA Sideloader.
+Right now I cannot say when, and since this is going to involve some registry edits, I'm gonna have to do a lot of testing before I officially release it.
+Appreciate your patience!

 ## FAQ

 ### I do not live in the US, how can I download the Windows Subsystem for Android?